-Coastal Creators Crafters group met in East Lyme, Connecticut for our monthly craft class and this month we decorated Wooden Christmas trees.
-If you live in Southeastern Connecticut please join our Facebook group to find out when we will be holding another class.
+Coastal Creators Crafters group met for our monthly craft class in December and we decorated Rustic Wooden Christmas trees.

 Take a look at some of the Christmas tree designs our students came up with.